-- B 260 points or higher
+- B - 260 points or higher

-- C 227 points or higher
+- \bullet C 227 points or higher

 - D 195 points or higher

+- (2) MyLab's grading is final.
+It is your responsibility to input your results correctly.

-- (2) In case of planned absence of a test or a quiz, you may take the test or the quiz beforehand.
+- (3) In case of planned absence of a test or a quiz, you may take the test or the quiz beforehand.
 In case of an emergency, if a quiz is missed, the drop should be used first.
 In case of an emergency, if an exam is missed, a make up may be approved and administered within one week of the regular exam.
 For a make up you should have had a true emergency, verified by emergency room attendance at time of the exam.
+If you had not had a true emergency, a drop should be used.